rizinorg/book/src/configuration/evars.md

 ### asm.sub.jmp: `bool`

-A boolean value used to substitute jump, call and branch targets in disassembly.
+Substitute jump, call and branch targets with function names in the disassembly.

 For example, when turned on, it'd display `jal 0x80001a40` as `jal fcn.80001a40` in the disassembly.